bernardphh/500px-APIless/README.md

 ![Main menu](/MainMenu.JPG)

-- The first 7 options are for data collection
+- The first 6 options are for data collection

-The results data are saved on disk in both CSV and HTML formats.
-User will be offered to view the html file on the web browser when the task finishes.
+The output data are saved on disk in both CSV and HTML formats.
+When a task finished, the html file will be shown on the web browser.

-- The next 5 options, from 8 to 12, are the automated processes, or bots, that will perform some actions.
+- The options from 8 to 12, are the automated processes, or bots, that will perform some actions.
+The descriptions are self-explanatory.

 - You can play slideshow of photos on various galleries, Popular, Fresh, Upcoming or Editor's choice.
 User's galleries or filtered public galleries can also be played by supplying the href.